I am traveling to Morocco in January with my wife and daughter. Any suggestions on what to do or where to stay in Casablanca and Marrakesh?

 I'm sure, however you holiday there, that you will have a nice time.
 Morocco and it's people are beautiful and hospitable. over 4 years ago

 Travelling in January? right.
 This would be a great time if you choose properly where to stay in Morocco.
 Casablanca and Marrakech are better known Morocco cities, but it is not a must see!
 Marrakech is almost on your way if you want to see the different places in Morocco.
 You may land in Fez, Marrakech or Casablanca since they have the main Morocco airports.
 Then you move down to the South where it gets warmer.
 Beautiful sun adn perfect weather.
 I recommend to take a tour to Desert Sahara of Erg Chebbi and have some days in Agadir if you are looking to escape from the home cold winter.
 In the Mountains it gets cold, and only recommened if you want to Ski.
 So your Morocco vaction focus on the Southern part of Morocco and it ranges from cities, desert, beaches.
 If you have anything specific post it here.
-Have a wonderful vacaction. about 4 years ago
+Have a wonderful vacaction. over 4 years ago